the-turing-way/the-turing-way/book/website/communication/wa-comms/wa-comms-blogs-webpage.md

 And it's always worth making the effort to learn a new skill.

+(cm-wa-comms-blogswp-adv)=
 ## More advanced website building - some programming skills needed
 * **Github pages**
     * If you know how to set up a Github repository then this is an open source way to create and maintain a webpage.
     * Free to convert your repository into webpages.
-    * You can select from various free themes using [Jekyll](https://docs.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll)
+    * You can select from various free themes using [Jekyll](https://docs.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll).
     * This is a good resource to learn how to make github pages - [Collaborative Github Docs](https://cassgvp.github.io/github-for-collaborative-documentation/docs/tut/4-2-Make-your-Pages-site.html).
     * This blog uses Github pages - [The Open Archaeobotanist](https://ekaroune.github.io/The-Open-Archaeobotanist/).